websight-io/docs/docs/blog/2023/creating-custom-extension-for-tiptap-rte/index.md

     "type": "/apps/websight-rte-extensions/web-resources/components/richtext/plugin/Email/Email.js"
 }
 ```

+Our new plugin will affect another plugin that is already in the default version in RTE - Link. **We need to exclude email handling from the Link plugin**, as we will cover that in the email plugin.
+And that means we need also to modify the Link plugin by creating a custom link plugin.

-A similar file needs to be created for the link:
+So a similar file needs to be created for the link:
 ```json title="websight-rte-extensions/src/main/resources/libs/extensions/dialogs/components/richtext/plugin/link/link.json.html"
 {
     "type": "/apps/websight-rte-extensions/web-resources/components/richtext/plugin/Link/Link.js"
 }
 ```

-And for UI element:
+Then let's create UI element for e-mail:
 ```json title="websight-rte-extensions/src/main/resources/libs/extensions/dialogs/components/richtext/ui/email/email.json.html"
 {
     "type": "/apps/websight-rte-extensions/web-resources/components/richtext/ui/EmailDialog.js",